 Together with Seamus Heaney, Roddy Doyle and other Irish writers Marcel currently holds the world record for ‘Most Authors Reading Consecutively From Their Own Books’ at the Irish Writers’ Centre.

-He lives in Dundalk in Ireland, and also sings in a heavy metal-band.
+He lives in Berlin, and also sings in a heavy metal-band.